vita-student-projects/DLAV_mohamed_and_Nael_final_project/README.md

 * **Origin mismatch**
   - Image origin = picture center.
   - Waypoint origin = ego vehicle's position.
-Adds extra mis-alignment, since for instance, we would be rotating the waypoints with respect to a different origin than we would be rotating the image.
+Adds extra mis-alignment, since for instance, we were rotating the waypoints with respect to a different origin than we were rotating the image.

 ### Future idea
 Generate a Bird’s-Eye View (BEV) centered on the ego vehicle's position; in BEV, pixels map directly to real-world coordinates, e.g. meters (up to a constant), so rotations would stay consistent.